yfaway/openhab-rules/README.md

 * Presence.
 * Security system status.
 * Temperature and humidity.

+## Light Control
+* Turn on foyer light when the garage or front door is open.
+* Automatically turn off light after a certain period of time (configured per light).

 ## Presence
 * Cell phone wifi connection using Network binding.